-102 Auburn University at Montgomery 651.
-Justice and Public Safety Planning (5).
-CORE COURSE.
-Introduction to planning concepts, methods, implementation, budgeting and evaluation.
-Discusses the relationship of planning to effective man- agement and decision-making.
-Develops a broad conceptual framework for various planning methods and techniques.
-May be offered concur- rently with JP 451.
-Offered Spring Quarter.
-652. Civil Law I (5).
-To provide the student with an understanding of specific civil law subjects to include areas such as conflicts of laws, equity, extraordinary remedies, mortgages, and personal property.
-May be taught concurrently with JP 452.
 653. Civil Law II (5).
-To provide the student with an understanding of specific civil law subjects to include areas such as legal ethics, insurance, bankruptcy, administrative law, and taxation.
+To provide the student with an understanding of specific civil law subjects, including areas such as legal ethics, insurance, bankrupt- cy, administrative law, and taxation.
 May be taught concurrently with JP 453.
 656. Special Problems in Justice and Public Safety (5).
-Examination of specific problem areas in Justice and Public Safety, providing an opportunity for comprehensive analysis and critique of the problems.
+Examination of specific problem areas in justice and public safety, providing an opportunity for comprehensive analysis and critique of the problems.
 658. Seminar: Retail Security Administration (5).
 Examination of losses suffered by retailers as a result of manmade and natural security hazards.
-Reviews methods of handling such losses as shrinkage and external theft; insurance fraud and employee theft as they relate to the duties and responsibilities of the security administrator.
+Reviews methods of handling such losses as shrinkage and external theft, insurance fraud, and em- ployee theft as they relate to the duties and responsibilities of the security administrator.
 May be offered concurrently with JP 458.
 660. Legal Research Seminar (5).
-This course will provide a basic refresher of the basic legal research methods, an introduction to computer assisted legal research, and result in a major individual research project regarding a significant legal prob- lem.
+This course will provide a refresher of the basic legal research methods and an introduction to computer assisted legal research, and will result in a major individual research project regarding a significant legal problem.
 May be offered concurrently with JP 460.
 661. Juvenile Delinquency: Prevention and Control (5).
-Examination of major hypotheses and developments in the prevention and control of juvenile delinquent behavior.
+Examination of major hypotheses and developments in the preven- tion and control of juvenile delinquent behavior.
 Review of recent legislation.
-Evaluation of traditional and innovative programs involving all functional components of the criminal justice system and the community.
+Evaluation of traditional and innovative programs in- volving all functional components of the criminal justice system and the community.
 665. Civil Litigation and Procedure (5).
-A study of the legal steps involved in the preparation of a civil case at law, efforts towards non-judicial settlement, and trial and post-trial considerations and general civil matters.
+A study of the legal steps involved in the preparation of a civil case at law, efforts towards non-judicial settlement, and trial and post- trial considerations and general civil matters.
 Advanced students will concentrate upon substantive and procedural matters leading to concentrated study of specific topics of critical interest in both the public and private sectors.
 May be offered concurrently with JP 465.
 666. Court and Judicial Administration (5).
-Historical and contemporary perspectives of state court management at the state and local level.
-In addition, administrative and management issues concerning trial courts, state court systems, and the federal court system will be analyzed in regards to case management, jury manage- ment, personnel administration, budgeting and other topics.
+Historical and contemporary perspectives of state court manage- ment at the state and local level.
+In addition, administrative and management issues concerning trial courts, state court systems, and the federal court system will be analyzed in regard to case management, jury management, personnel administration, budgeting, and other topics.
 Advanced students will concentrate on specific topics of critical interest to state court systems.
 May be offered concurrently with JP 466.

-670. JP Research Methodology (5).
-CORE COURSE.
+JP Research Methodology (5).
+Core course.

-Research theory and methodology in the social sciences as applicable to Justice and Public Safety; preparation of research designs; conceptual models; sampling procedures; and development of individual research papers.
+Research theory and methodology in the social sciences as applicable to justice and public safety; preparation of research designs; conceptual models; sampling procedures; and development of individual research papers.
 Offered Winter Quarter.
 May be taught concurrently with JP 470.